 This allows for targeted advertisement campaigns by the publishers who pay the likes of Facebook and Twitter huge sums of money for their adverts to appear on their social media websites.

 In addition, the sharing of our information between social media platforms enhances their profit margin as publishers adverts are seen by more people, and therefore increases what is known as the click-through rate (the number of people who click on an advert of interest).

 It is in social media platform interest to ensure publishers and their adverts, games etc., are legitimate and free from hidden ads that redirect people to malware infected sites and so on.
-However, the world isn't perfect and their defences are not 100% foolproof.
+However, the world isn't perfect, and their defences are not 100% foolproof.

-For example, cyber criminals can automate the setup multiple social media accounts, called bots, that auto-create new posts and even follow or friend request people whenever you use specific words, phrases or terms.
+For example, cyber criminals can automate the setup of multiple social media accounts, called bots, that auto-create new posts and even follow or friend request people whenever you use specific words, phrases or terms.

 A group of bots working together is called a botnet, and they form co-ordinated attacks, enticing people to interact.
 Ultimately, they aim to access your sensitive information by bombarding you with phishing e-mails or hack into your device to propagate their malware campaigns.

 Do not accept Facebook friend requests from people you don't know.
 There is every chance that it is a bot account.